climacell/devops-challenge/README.md

 # Taking a Service to Production

-This challenge goal is simple - build a full build, deploy and monitor pipeline for a service.
-It will allow you understand the challenges we face everyday, and to demonstrate your skills.
+This devops challenge's goal is simple - build a full integration, deployment and monitoring pipeline for a service.
+It will allow you understand the challenges we face in ClimaCell everyday, and to demonstrate your skills.

 We look at the pipline as consisting of three stages: